(Click on Image to Jump to related help)

 There is also a Step button (square dot) for each axis and direction that will move an exact step size (as specified in the step size selection).
 The center button will stop a step in progress (useful for aborting large steps).

-A USB Gamepad such as the one shown below may also be used to Jog the System.
+A USB Gamepad such as the one shown below or Logitech's F310 may also be used to Jog the System.
 Simply connect the Gamepad and it should become immediately active.
 The left Joystick controls x and y and the right joystick controls z and a.
 The same speed parameters in the Tool Setup Screen control both the Jog pushbuttons on the screen and the Gamepad.

 Toggling on Keyboard Jog allows keyboard keys that are normally used for Windows navigation to be used for Jog Functions.
 These include keys such as arrow, page up/down, +, - etc. Hovering the mouse cursor over a Button will display a tool tip that indicates a keyboard key that may be used instead of the mouse.
 Mouse clicking into an edit cell that requires the use of arrow keys will automatically de select Keyboard Jogging.
 The F2 key may be used to toggle Keyboard Jogging.